ON THIS DAY IN SCIENCE FICTION HISTORY

 Brazil (1985) is one of those rare sci-fi flicks I just don't get, mostly because I've never actually been able to "get" through hit.
 I've tried watching this alleged gem three different times, and -- I kid you not -- every time I've fallen asleep.
 It's on my bucket list.
 Actor Jonathan Pryce headlined it as the unfortunate bureaucrat who finds himself an enemy of the future government.
 Pryce was born on this day in 1947.

 I have always been a fan of Powers Boothe.
 He first caught my eye in a pay-cable series exploring the cases of Philip Marlowe, and then he turned up in the cult film Red Dawn.
 Thankfully, he continues to find solid work today, having made appearances as part of ABC's Agents of S.H.I.E.L.D.
 Though he's no longer with us, Boothe was born on this day in 1948.
-[Source: IMDB.com]

 Though the lovely Robin Mattson is probably more remembered for her contributions to daytime soap operas, she has managed to include a few genre appearances in her resume.
-She sported roles aboard Phantom of the Paradise (1974), The Six Million Dollar Man, The Incredible Hulk, and Captain America (1979).
+She sported roles aboard Phantom Of The Paradise (1974), The Six Million Dollar Man, The Incredible Hulk, and Captain America (1979).
 Mattson was born on this day in 1956.

 Tom Irwin is one of those great character actors who can do big things with smaller roles.
 He doesn't do much Science Fiction and Fantasy, but he has appeared on The Sky's On Fire (1999), The Outer Limits, Angel, Miracles, and ABC TV's Lost.
 Irwin was born on this day in 1956.